iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 > The main page with the stats has half the screen taken up with a banner crediting John Hopkins for the work.
 You can't minimize it and it hinders the usability of the app<br> :date: __2020-11-18 22:44:08__

-> You only have 1" to view info.
-Needs work.<br> :date: __2020-11-15 17:34:28__

-> I wish this Covid-MI was more like the COVID -NJ APP it actually let you know if been exposed .
-Has a feature that circles They need to improve the Covid-19 app for MI Whomever developed should look at the Covid-NJ app asap<br> :date: __2020-11-15 08:12:50__

 #### 1-star reviews